jnasholm/gdc/README.md

 - The controller is an [ESP32](https://www.olimex.com/Products/IoT/ESP32/ESP32-DevKit-LiPo/open-source-hardware) programmed with [ESPHome](https://esphome.io/).
 - Power supply is 24 VAC from the garage door motor unit.
 - Garage door open and closed positions have direct feed-back through reed switches.
-- Opening and closing of he garage door can be done also with existing external switch.
+- Opening and closing of the garage door can be done also with existing external switch.
 - Option to have garage climate data provided either by the Bosch [BMP280](https://www.bosch-sensortec.com/products/environmental-sensors/pressure-sensors/bmp280/) temperature and pressure sensor, or the Bosch [BME280](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/) temperature, humidity and pressure sensor.